werval/werval/README.md

 QiWeb is not published yet.
 If you read this, feel lucky :-)

-If you want to try QiWeb you'll have to build the code and documentation from source.
+If you want to try QiWeb you'll have to build the code from source.
+The documentation is not published online yet but is embedded in the QiWeb Development Mode at the /@doc path.

 QiWeb is built using Gradle (http://www.gradle.org/).
 You don't need to install anything except a JVM (>=7).